Visiting ancient Bective Abbey Ireland

-Murchadh O Melaghlin’s territory stretched from the midlands to the east coast and he reigned for forty-seven years.
+Murchadh O Melaghlin’s the King of Meath’s territory stretched from the midlands to the east coast and he reigned for forty-seven years.

 When the Anglo-Norman lord Hugh de Lacy, Lord of Meath, was killed in 1195 his body was buried in Bective but his head was brought to St Thomas’s Abbey, Dublin.
 The two monasteries fell out over who had the right to de Lacy’s remains until the Bishop of Meath intervened in 1205 in favour of St Thomas’s.
 The Abbots of Bective were involved in disputes with other Cistercian houses such as Mellifont, Co.
 Meath and Jerpoint, Co.
 Kilkenny.